dfinity/interface-spec/spec/index.md

 :::note

 It's important to stop a canister before taking a snapshot to ensure that all outstanding callbacks are completed.
 Failing to do so may cause the canister to not make sense of the callbacks if its state is restored using the snapshot.
-It is expected that the canister admin (or their tooling) does this separately.
+It is expected that the canister controllers (or their tooling) do this separately.

 :::